top of page

 Today, we share the inspiring story of Laurin - a courageous boy whose journey shows the power of hope.

-Laurin was born in 2015 and spent his early years joyfully with his loving parents.
-At the age of three, he faced a life-altering challenge: in 2018, he contracted a meningococcal infection, which led to septicemia and the subsequent amputation of both feet and a significant part of both hands.
+Laurin was born in 2015 and had a happy early life with loving parents.
+In 2018, at the age of three, he faced a life-altering challenge: he contracted a meningococcal infection, which led to septicemia and the subsequent amputation of both feet and a significant part of both hands.

-After 21 weeks of intensive surgeries and therapy, Laurin’s condition stabilized, marking the beginning of a new way of life.
-He bravely took his first steps with his initial prostheses — a moment of triumph and hope.
+After 21 weeks of intensive surgery and therapy, Laurin’s condition stabilized, marking the beginning of a new way of life.
+He bravely took his first steps with his first prostheses - a moment of triumph and hope.

-Day by day, his parents learned to navigate this new reality, wholeheartedly supporting Laurin and fostering his interaction with the world around him.
-Their visit to the "Plus Sport Day" in Magglingen — an annual event promoting inclusion through sports and organized by PluSport Switzerland — proved transformative.
+Day by day, his parents learned to navigate this new reality, wholeheartedly supporting Laurin and encouraging his interactions with the world around him.
+Their visit to the "Plus Sport Day" in Magglingen - an annual event promoting inclusion through sport, and organized by PluSport Switzerland - proved transformative.
 It was there that Laurin first encountered Macu4 prosthetic modules.

 Today, thanks to his new device, Laurin enjoys playing table tennis and floorball.
-His ability to hold a racket enhances not just his coordination and posture, but also strengthens his muscles and broadens his social engagement.
+His ability to hold a racket not only improves his coordination and posture, but also strengthens his muscles and enables him to engage in a wider range of social activities.

-The RedLine Foundation is proud to support Laurin and hopes that his new prosthetic module continues to empower him to embrace life with joy and confidence.
+The RedLine Foundation is proud to support Laurin and hopes that his new prosthetic module will continue to empower him to embrace life with joy and confidence.

 bottom of page